 Lisa Dressner, LCSW founded Affinity Counseling Group, a private community-based mental health center, in March 2000, and replicated the Cultural Context Model to work with families impacted by incarceration.
 She has developed clinical programs for professionals and institutions in the areas of liberation based healing and community organizing, including the Zakee Bowser Foundation and the Raritan Bay YMCA.
 She has joined Dr. Almeida in presenting nationally and internationally on domestic and community violence, creating therapeutic healing communities, juvenile justice clinical practice and reform, and a presenter at the national White Privilege Conference.
 She is committed to training students and professionals in the mental health field in the areas of cultural equity, white privilege and integrating social justice in clinical practice.
 She is Assistant Director at the Institute for Family Services and her publications are in the area of white privilege and interrupting the discourse of cultural competence.

 Pilar Hernandez-Wolfe, Ph.D. earned her doctorate in Counseling Psychology at the University of Massachusetts at Amherst.
 She is an associate professor, and director of the Marriage, Couple and Family Therapy program at Lewis & Clark Graduate School of Education and Counseling.
 She is a faculty member at the Institute for Family Services, where she provides training and supervision, and directs research projects on liberation-based healing.
 She is also a guest faculty member at the Centro de Terapia Familiar y de Pareja in Puebla, México, and at the Universidad Javeriana, Cali, and Universidad Nacional, Bogotá, in Colombia.
 She is a licensed marriage and family therapist and American Association for Marriage and Family Therapy (AAMFT) approved supervisor.
 Her research examines applications of contextually responsive models to clinical practice and clinical supervision with a focus on domestic violence, resilience, vicarious resilience, post-traumatic stress, and human rights.
 She pioneered the concept of vicarious resilience in the context of torture-survivor treatment in the U.S. with Drs.
 David Gangsei and David Engstrom she has worked in Columbian health services to address politically-based violence in that country.
-She is the author of numerous peer reviewed articles and chapters.
-Her upcoming book “Latinos, Latin Americans and Decolonization, a Borderlands perspective” will be published in 2013 by Jason Aronson.
+She is the author of numerous peer reviewed articles and chapters and published the book Latinos, Latin Americans and Decolonization, a Borderlands Perspective in 2013 by Jason Aronson.

 Ohlaysha Hicks, M.S. is a Spanish language educator in the South Brunswick School District, and has a Master’s Degree from Capella University in Human Services with a specialization in Couple and Family Therapy.
 She is currently completing her post graduate training at the Institute for Family Services and on the faculty of Progresso en Comunidad.
 Her combined knowledge in progressive education as well as therapeutic practices informs her ideas to promote healthy development in families through the collective engagement of larger systems and community-based therapy.